-Roaming algorithms, manually forcing an end users radio to access a different site, or even frequency band changes, as described in the Procedural entry in Section 5.4.1, do not provide high assurance that a weak signal power condition will be corrected.
+Roaming algorithms, manually forcing an end users radio to access a different site, or even frequency band changes, do not provide high assurance that a weak signal power condition will be corrected.
 Roaming algorithms can have many thresholds that are often specific to the environment in which the radio operates, and these thresholds must be fine-tuned.
 Also, a radio operator who manually changes systems during deep fading situations may find that the signal "comes and goes" even after making his alternative signal source selection.
 As a result, he may find himself having to repeatedly change controls on his radio, thus causing distraction from his life-critical mission.